ElazarK/content-docs/playbooks/Endpoint_Enrichment_Generic.md

-Enrich an Endpoint Hostname using one or more integrations.
+Enriches an Endpoint hostname using one or more integrations.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.